What is the program curriculum?

 Who should apply?

 Students should apply who have a passion for games and some kind of experience in design, development, or scholarship.
-Every student must select a focus when they apply to the program (click here to see the areas of focus).
 There are no hard requirements – you do not need professional industry experience to apply, for example, but you will need to demonstrate your talent and experience in some aspect of creating or studying games as part of the application process.
 Click here to see more about the Game Center MFA application process.

 So I don’t have to be an experienced game developer to apply?